Hoddle Street massacre: Prelude

 At 11:30 on Sunday 9 August 1987, Knight, woke up in his temporary bedroom in the front room of his mother's house at number 6 Ramsden Street, Clifton Hill.
 Between 13:10 and 16:10 on Sunday 9 August 1987, Knight attended a belated birthday party for his mother at his grandmother's house in the Melbourne suburb of Hawthorn.
-While at the party Knight consumed two cans of regular beer.
+While at the party Knight consumed two cans of beer.
 He left the party in his own car and drove his younger sister home before driving aimlessly around the Clifton Hill area.

 At about 16:50, Knight went to see an old girlfriend in Clifton Hill in order to give her a magazine.
 He only stayed at her flat for about five minutes then he continued to drive aimlessly around the area.
 Minutes later the gearbox of his car – his only asset – jammed and stuck in second gear.
 He limped the car home, where he changed clothes and drank another can of beer before walking angrily around to the nearby Royal Hotel, his local pub, at around 17:30.
 None of Knight's friends were there, so he drank alone from around 17:30.
 At around 20:50, Knight reportedly began to feel the effects of the beer he'd been drinking and he had a "vision" of soldiers being ambushed.
-He felt as if it was a "call to arms" and at about 20:55, he rushed from the hotel and ran back to his mother's house.
+He felt as if it was a "call to arms", and at about 20:55 he rushed from the hotel and ran back to his mother's house.